 4. Don’t compare your beginning to someone else’s middle

 Your art is yours.
 You cannot (and should not) compare your art to other artist’s.

 That’s just wrong, yo.

-Everyone has their own reason for creating art, their own style, their own motivation, and their own creative-blocks.
+Everyone has their own reason for creating art, their own style, their own motivation, and their own creative blocks.

 Comparing your art to another artist’s will just make you feel low.
-Who knows how many years they’ve been practicing?
+Who knows how many years they’ve been practising?
 Or how many hours she/he struggled to get to that art style that you’re now admiring?